ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/strings.md

 ## Character Extractions

-In Lucee server you can actually reference characters in a string stream via their position in the string.
+In Lucee server you can actually reference characters in a string stream via their position in the string using array syntax: `varname[ position ]`.
 Please note that string and array positions in CFML start at 1 and not 0.

 ```js
 name = "luis";